bibek12345/DIPC/CloudWorkshop_DIPC_600.md

 ![](images/600/image600_14.png)

-19. The job will automatically appear within the "Jobs" page.
+19. The job will automatically appear within the "Monitor" page.
 This may take up to 1 minute

 ![](images/600/image600_15.png)